catgriffin85/pp3-survey-results/README.md

 I tested my project by doing the following:

 1. Passed the code through a PEP8 linter and fixed all errors.
-2. Tried invalid inputs to all input choices and made sure error messages were displayed.
+2. Tried invalid inputs to all input choices and checked error messages were correctly displayed.
-3. Completed all input tests in my local terminal and the Heroku terminal.
+3. Completed all input tests in my Gitpod terminal and the Heroku terminal.

 ### PEP8 Linter Testing: